nishad/llm-workshop-notebooks/README.md

-# Getting Started with Local LLMs
+# Getting Started with Local LLMs Workshop Notebooks

 This repository contains supporting resources for the workshop **"Getting Started with Local LLMs"**, presented by **Nishad Thalhath** (ORCID: [0000-0001-9845-9714](https://orcid.org/0000-0001-9845-9714)).
 The workshop introduces participants to the setup and usage of local large language models (LLMs) using open-source tools.